vickyzb/Better-Call-Saul-ChatGPT-jailbreak-/README.md

 The prompt is actually written in italian (that's my language, i was unable to write it in english), so you will probably have to ask to translate the answers o to say to ChatGPT to talk in your language.

-Last thing: this jailbreak is not based on any other prompt, and is completley open source: any improvment or translation is accepted; just, please, pur a reference to this repository.If you want, you can contact me with the addresses in my personal page.
+Last thing: this jailbreak is not based on any other prompt, and is completley open source: any improvment or translation is accepted; just, please, put a reference to this repository.
+If you want, you can contact me with the addresses in my personal page.

 Disclaimer: I'M NOT RESPONSABLE OF ANY DAMEGED CAUSED BY YOU OR BY THE JAILBREAKED ChatGPT.
 THIS PROJECT IS ONLY FOR EDUCATIONAL USE AND IS STILL LEGAL.
 USE THIS AT YOUR OWN RISK.